symentis/grails-audit-logging-plugin/README.md

 ##**audit-quickstart (version >=1.1.0)**##
 Currently, we are impementing audit-quickstart to generate a domain artifact in the developers Grails project.
-Therefore, you need to perform "grails audit-quickstart <package.DomainClass> after installing this plugin's version 1.1.0 and later.
+Therefore, you need to perform "grails audit-quickstart \<package.DomainClass\>" after installing this plugin's version 1.1.0 and later.

 With this, you get a AuditLog domain class in your project which is fully under your control.
 See issue #13.